Tour de France 2017: Chris Froome in control, Warren Barguil wins stage 18

 Britain's Chris Froome took a big step towards winning a fourth Tour de France - and third in succession - as French rider Warren Barguil won stage 18.

-Froome reached the Col d'Izoard summit in fourth, just behind Romain Bardet, who is now 23 seconds adrift of the Team Sky rider in second place overall.
+Froome reached the Col d'Izoard summit in fourth, just behind Romain Bardet, who is now 23 seconds adrift of the Team Sky man in second place overall.

 Barguil, who will finish the race as King of the Mountains, pulled away from Darwin Atapuma to win his second stage.